doswelleth-zz/beginners-academy/blog.md

 Families may mine Bitcoin on autopilot for shares of the [block reward](https://www.bitcoinmining.com/what-is-the-bitcoin-block-reward/){:target="_blank"} without relying on petroleum as an energy source.

 Payment routing as another income stream has even more potential, with [little configuration and no daily effort](https://lightning.engineering){:target="_blank"}.
+Lightning Network nodes may route payments as banks do today.
+There was more configuration setting up my mother's [Roku](https://www.roku.com/index) than there is setting up a [Lightning full node and wallet](https://www.youtube.com/watch?v=dhpg_8D2FPI).

-Imagine commercials with a young girl on her mother's lap pointing at the screen asking questions about the family's mining operation.
+Imagine commercials with a young girl on her mother's lap pointing at the screen asking questions about the family's mining and banking operations.
 Ambitious politicians arguing today for basic income as a safety net could campaign on the rhetoric of building American wealth to end poverty.

 This would be intoxicating to constituents but this time within a voter's arm's reach.

 Retail banking should migrate to the family household.
-Much of what is performed by banking institutions with databases and exogenous fee structures may be automated and captured by the family investor.
+Much of what is performed by banking institutions with databases and extraneous fee structures may be automated and captured by the family investor.

 A decentralized network of computers verifying the transactions for millions of people around the world already exists, successfully, with Bitcoin.